ONI-Wiki-zh/ModI18n/README.md

 # ModI18n
 ModI18n is a mod for mod localization.
 It fetches translation files when starting to ensure you have the latest translation available.

+I have the idea of this project when I tried to translate a mod.
+I noticed that the author of my target mod is inactive: the last steam workshop comment from its author was months ago and its corresponding GitHub repo had open issues.
+That really discouraged from translating that mod.
+I also notice that some gamers are sharing the dll files of mods with their translations because they thought it was hard to contact the original modders.
+Translating mods in this way not only requires the codding skills of the translator, but also is risky in terms of copyright...
+So I have the idea of a translation platform and discussed it in the Discord server with other modders, where Aki and Romen added that this mod will also prevent problems of updated mods on steam.
+Many implementation details are also discussed there.
+Finally it comes out and I hope this project can help both modders and non-English gamers (it can also help English gamers if the mod is natively non-English).

 This repository is for the mod code itself.
-To contribute translations managed by this mod, please go to [ONIi18n](https://github.com/ONI-Wiki-zh/ONIi18n).
+To contribute translations managed by this mod, please go to [ONIi18n](https://github.com/ONI-Wiki-zh/ONIi18n) there translated texts are hosted.

 *Read this in other languages: [简体中文](README.zh-hans.md)*